SuperOfficeDocs/superoffice-docs/docs/en/admin/license/expander-services/tool-box.md

 | Publish standard application | no (embedded) | yes |
 | Activate custom application | yes | yes |

-You *don't* need to buy Development Tools to use the standard customization tools available in the **Settings and maintenance** module.
-You are free to customize your solution using, for example, your definition of lists, privacy settings, templates, sales and project guides, and user-defined fields.
+You are free to customize your solution in **Settings and maintenance** using, for example, your definition of lists, privacy settings, templates, sales and project guides, and user-defined fields.

 Furthermore, you *don't* need a Development Tools license if your company runs SuperOffice CRM in the cloud and you want to use any of the [standard applications][6] available in [the SuperOffice App Store][7].